ChaissonLab/vamos/README.md

 The edit distance between the original VNTR sequence and encoding sequence is 1.

-Vamos can generate annotation for each read, given a set of motifs for each VNTR locus. (`--readwise` mode) Vamos can generate annotation for each VNTR locus by aggragating annotations of reads. (`--locuswise` mode) Vamos can generate annotation for subsequence of a read lifted from a particular VNTR locus. (`--single_seq` mode)
+Vamos can generate annotation for each read, given a set of motifs for each VNTR locus. (`--readwise` mode) Vamos can generate annotation for each VNTR locus by aggragating annotations of pre-phased reads. (`--locuswise_prephase` mode)
+Vamos can generate annotation of both haplotypes for each VNTR locus by phasing reads first and annotating the haplotype consensus sequence. (`--locuswise` mode)
+Vamos can generate annotation for the subsequence of a single read lifted from a particular VNTR locus. (`--single_seq` mode)

 ### <a name="emotif"></a>Efficient motif set
 We defined VNTR loci and motifs using a collection of 32 haplotype-resolved LRS genomes constructed by Human Genome Structural Variation Consortium.